archangdcc/tekcar/README.md

 # p423-public-code
 Utility code, test suites, etc. for the compiler course.

-This code is suppose to be described in the Appendix of the book.
+This code will be described in the Appendix of the book.

 The `runtime.c` file needs to be compiled and linked with the assembly code that your compiler produces.
 To compile `runtime.c`, do the